 Our guide to evacuation chairs

 For a multitude of reasons.
-For example, the Regulatory Reform Order (RRO) 2005 highlights the responsibility of evacuation lies with the occupants of the building to be able to evacuate safely.
+For example, legislation highlights the responsibility of evacuation lies with the occupants of the building to be able to evacuate safely.
 If you have anybody on your premises with mobility impairment or have made your property accessible to those with mobility impairment, you are required to review evacuating those people safely in the event of an emergency.

 Contact Safety Chair Click here and we will organise a suitable time and date to visit you and complete a free site assessment.